ArielRin/PangeaPage-Update/readme.md

 [Dex Screener](https://dexscreener.com/bsc/0xad80fdc107d983cd76bec153abc00ff00e3477de)

-In development link to progress https://friendly-lebkuchen-8135c2.netlify.app/
+In development link to webpage update progress https://friendly-lebkuchen-8135c2.netlify.app/

 ## About
 At Ama Lounge, we offer a unique token providing substantial returns, including an extra 1% reward in BNB on every sell transaction, with an overall 9% reward in BNB.